SXNPYN/CoBreeder_for_GhostWolves/README-v2_GUI.md

-# CoBreeder for Ghost Wolves (v1) Usage Guidelines
+# CoBreeder for Ghost Wolves (v2) Usage Guidelines

 ---

-This is the README file for v1.
-See README.md for v2.
+This is the README file for version 2 and is GUI specific.

+TODO:
+Update with GUI info.
+Mention which scripts are used for CLI vs GUI (make clearer).
+Perhaps create GUI specific README to display in help section of GUI rather than this one.

 This project builds upon the work completed by _Forshaw et al._, titled _Constraint Optimisation Approaches for Designing Group-Living Captive Breeding Programmes_ [1].
 The tool produced (_CoBreeder_) was designed with a focus on